Ravilochan/StaTwig_Cart_Service/README.md

 ```

  here Params :id is the User's UID/_id from User collection.
  Here the _id in user is the MongoDB UID / _id unique for every user.
-This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
+This should be 12 characters and unique and according to the rules of MongoDB _id.

  This end point is used to clear all the available ideas present in the cart of a particular user.
 Here the :id which is _id of the user is used to identify the user and clear all his ideas in his cart.